BioImage InformaticsNational facility

 COURSES AND WORKSHOPS

 Part of our research support is provided in the form of courses, workshops and invited talks at courses related to digital image processing and analysis in life science.

-Upcoming courses where we are involved:
+Upcoming Courses and Seminars where we are involved: